-33. Will I have access to showers, toilets, and running water?
+34. Will I have access to showers, toilets, and running water?

 There are no showers in Yosemite campgrounds.
 Campgrounds have either vault or flush toilets and potable running water, or a portable water tank.
 Work projects which camp at primitive campgrounds will have solar showers available to participants.
+Showers may be available to campers in front country locations dependent on current COVID-19 restrictions, to be determined in Spring of 2022.